alsmith/multicast-relay/README.md

 `--wait` indicates that the relay should wait for an IPv4 address to be assigned to each interface rather than bailing immediately if an interface is yet to be assigned an address.

+`--listen` for connections from the specified remote host(s).

+`--remote` connect to the specified remote host.
+If either --listen or --remote are specified, then one can also specify just one local interface with --interfaces.

+`--remotePort` PORT use the specified port for remote communications (default: 1900).

 `--foreground` stops the process forking itself off into the background.
 This flag also encourages logging to stdout as well as to the syslog.